 Creating suspense or dramatic effect

-In the realm of creative writing, ellipses are employed to instill a sense of suspense, anticipation, or drama.
+In the realm of creative writing, ellipses are employed to instil a sense of suspense, anticipation, or drama.
 By evoking a pause, the author encourages readers to speculate on what’s next or to imagine the gaps in the text.

 Signifying a pause or hesitation